forcedotcom/SiteCrawler/README.md

 .getCrawlProgress()
 ```

+## Installation
+This is a basic maven project, so a simple `mvn install` should suffice to get it locally installed.

 ## Notes
 - The crawler does not listen of adhere to "robots.txt".
 It should be relatively easy though to parse this separately and pass the results to ".setBlocked()".